coopscoop/capstone-project/README.md

 ## The general structure goes as follows

 > [!NOTE]
 > Might not be up to date, check the rest of the project just in case.
 This is a general outline as of the API working with linting/execution.
-No other aspects are included in this tree as of writting.

-This project follows clean architecture (check out links below for more), here's the general project flow:
+This project follows clean architecture (check out links below for more), here's the general project structure:
 ```
 ┌─────────────────────────────────────┐
 │         API (Presentation)          │  ← User Interface